 1. Log in to Nexus and click Downloads > Cloud Native Qumulo Downloads.

-2. Click the AWS tab and, in the Download the required files section, select the Qumulo Core version that you want to deploy and then download the corresponding Terraform configuration, Debian package, and host configuration file.
+2. On the AWS tab and, in the Download the required files section, select the Qumulo Core version that you want to deploy and then download the corresponding Terraform configuration, Debian package, and host configuration file.

-3. In your S3 bucket, create the qumulo-core-install directory.
-Within this directory, create another directory with the Qumulo Core version as its name.
-The following is an example path:
+4. Within this directory, create another directory with the Qumulo Core version as its name.
+For example:

-4. Copy qumulo-core.deb and host_configuration.tar.gz into the directory named after the Qumulo Core version (in this example, it is 7.2.3.1).
+5. Copy qumulo-core.deb and host_configuration.tar.gz into the directory named after the Qumulo Core version (in this example, it is 7.2.3.2).

-6. Navigate to the persistent-storage directory and take the following steps:
+7. Navigate to the persistent-storage directory and take the following steps:

 1. Run the terraform init command.